GSA/challenges-and-prizes/pages/about.md

 Through this Challenge.Gov website, federal agencies can engage public solvers in challenges and prize competitions (together referred to as “prize competitions”) to identify innovative solutions to critical issues.

-This site also provides a [comprehensive toolkit](https://www.challenge.gov/assets/document-library/ChallengeGov_Federal_Agency_Toolkit_13Oct2021.pdf){:target="_blank"} for federal employees interested in or currently running prize competitions.
+This site also provides a <a href="{{ site.baseurl }}/assets/document-library/ChallengeGov_Federal_Agency_Toolkit_13Oct2021.pdf" target="_blank" rel="noopener">comprehensive toolkit</a> for federal employees interested in or currently running prize competitions.
 Developed with insights from experts across government, this toolkit contains a robust repository of resources, best practices, and case studies.

 **About Prize Competitions**